10 Tips to Cope With Political Differences in Relationships

 5. Approach your partner with curiosity

-Often, when we are involved in political debate or disagreement, we approach the other person from a defensive stance.
+When we are involved in a political debate or disagreement, we approach the other person from a defensive stance.
 Rather than listening to their viewpoint, we attempt to defend our own.

 Rather than being on the defensive, show curiosity for your partner.
 Ask questions about their stance and intentionally try to understand it.